Dog laws in Nevada tend to vary by city and locality. Here are five key things to know:

 5. What are the leash laws in Nevada?

 Nevada’s general rule is that dogs must be on leashes in public with the exception of dog parks or some rural areas.
-But check your local laws since leash laws are typically regulated on the county- or municipal level.
+Check your local ordinances since leash laws are typically regulated on the county- or municipal level.

 6. What is the owner’s responsibility in dog bite cases?

-Nevada law generally follows the “one bite rule“.
-Unless dog owners are negligent, they are usually not liable for dog bites if their dog never bit anyone before.
+Nevada law generally follows the “one bite rule.”
+Unless the owners are negligent, they are usually not liable for dog bites if their animal never bit anyone before.

-But after a dog has bitten someone, the owner can be liable for compensatory damages depending on whether the dog is considered “dangerous” or “vicious.”8
+However, after a dog has bitten someone, the owner can be liable for compensatory damages depending on whether the animal is considered “dangerous” or “vicious.”8

 Learn more about Nevada’s dog bite laws.